Stageus-Corp/validator/README.md

 Never forget to call `run` method.

+## 🔧 Schema

+`ObjectSchema` and `ArraySchema` can be created through the `object` function and `array` function, and the validation schema can be called through the run method to evaluate the value.

 ### object()

-Another way to validate an object is to define the object's schema as an object function and then call it through the `run` method.
+It is a funciton of creating an `ObjectSchema`.

 ```typescript
 const signUpSchema = object({